Before you begin

 the shape and behavior of the Web service.
 Programmers begin creating a

-Web service by either programming the JWS file from scratch, or
+Web service by either programing the JWS file from scratch, or

 generating a stubbed-out version from an existing WSDL file (public